Lithium Ion Cells and Battery SafetyPosted on: Tue Jan 17 2023

 Thermal runaway is just as bad as it sounds.
 When a thermal runaway occurs, the heat from a single failing cell can quickly propagate to the next cell, causing a dangerous cascading chain reaction.

 When even just a small part of a lithium-ion cell reaches a certain critical temperature, the chemical components of the cell will begin to physically break down.
-The reactions that occur as the result of these substances breaking down are exothermic.
+The reactions that occur as a result of these substances breaking down are exothermic.
 This means it generates heat.

 One of the worst parts is the decomposition rate increases exponentially as the temperature rises.
 As temperature increases, decomposition increases, which increases the exothermic reactions, which produce more heat.
 The result is a positive feedback loop that can lead to a massive fire.